 RPA_hash = AES-128-ECB(key=IdentityResolvingKey, data=RPA_prand]) % 224

 where AES-128-ECB is defined in [2] (using MSB-wise zero-padded inputs) and % is the modulo division operator.
-RPA_hash shall then be used by the device as it’s source RPA for its own packet transmissions.
+If the RPA_hash is generated using the initiator’s IRK, the RPA_hash is known as InitiatorRPA_hash.
+If the RPA_hash is generated using a responder’s IRK, the RPA_hash is known as ResponderRPA_hash.
+Either the InitiatorRPA_hash or the ResponderRPA_hash shall then be used by the device as it’s source RPA for its own packet transmissions.

-In order to resolve an RPA of an incoming packet the receiving device shall compute RPA_hash using the IRK of an assumed sender device and the RPA_prand communicated by the initiator.
+In order to resolve an RPA of an incoming packet the receiving device shall compute RPA_hash using the IRK of an assumed sender device or an assumed recipient and the RPA_prand communicated by the initiator.
 If the result of the computation matches the received RPA, the incoming packet shall be marked as resolved.
 Otherwise, the incoming packet shall be marked as unresolved.
 If marked unresolved, the receiving device may retry the RPA_hash using other possible IRKs until the incoming packet is marked as resolved, or the receiving device’s list of possible IRKs is exhausted.